| Though Eowyn could not eat,

 The twins had arranged to meet her immediately after the rite,

-in a small forest clearing just outside the palace gardens.
-And
+in a small forest clearing just outside the palace gardens—and

-and human and elf.
+elf and woman and elf.

 Lord Caranthir and his wife, still happy after three thousand